 Mauritania is a very poor country.
 Mining is the principal industry and some offshore drilling for oil and gas has begun.
 French is the language of business and very few executives speak English.
 Business etiquette is fairly formal and dress should be conservative, especially for women.
 Office hours are generally 8am to 3pm, Sunday to Thursday.

 The international dialling code for Mauritania is +222.
-Landline infrastructure is limited, but mobile phone usage is fairly high and roaming agreements exist with some international mobile phone operators; however, coverage is limited to urban areas.
-There are some internet cafés in Nouakchott and other big cities and some hotels provide internet access.
+Landline infrastructure is limited, but mobile phone usage is fairly high and roaming agreements exist with some international mobile phone operators; however, coverage is limited to urban areas, though.
+Visitors can purchase local SIM cards for unlocked phones; some hotels provide internet access.

 Those travelling to Mauritania over the age of 18 may import the following goods duty-free: 200 cigarettes/25 cigars/450g of tobacco, 50ml of perfume and 250ml eau de toilette.
 Alcohol is prohibited, and firearms require an import and gun license prior to arrival.

 Become our Mauritania Travel Expert